shanedroid/PHP_LOGIN/README.md

 https://phpacademy.org/videos/oop-loginregister-system

-I woul dencourage anyone interested in learning PHP to check out their site it was very helpful and fun too!
+I would encourage anyone interested in learning PHP to check out their site it was very helpful and fun too!